domgom/kontr/ROADMAP.md

 This is just a scratch file to move features around until a stable 1.0.0 version

 ## MUST HAVE
-mvn central publishing
-web version (render?) to upload collection and generate kontr dsl non String response bodies (using types for rq/rs bodies), (not filetype) breaking String multiline arguments (weather api put date)
+gha cli / web deployment / mvn central publishing non String response bodies (using types for rq/rs bodies), (not filetype) breaking String multiline arguments (weather api put date)